 They are all well-known SARMs, even though they don’t enhance testosterone or mimic testosterone, and some of the main benefits aren’t related to promoting muscle growth.
 They are purely called SARMs for marketing purposes.
 They are much more beneficial for energy expenditure, the priority of fat burning, and upregulating production of hormones that aren’t testosterone, which puts their primary purpose as to increase muscle mass under the proposed act into a legal quagmire.

 So selling them, or being arrested for being in possession of those three “SARMs” would already throw the whole act into shady legal territory.
 That’s liable to lead to an extended legal dispute, and much more debate before the SARMs Control Act 2019 was to ever be passed by Congress.

 There’s also the point around the individual user.
-The long term anecdotal evidence after 20 years is that SARMs are actually a very low risk, and there are a large number of voting Americans out there who use them or advocate them, and you would certainly resist the act.
+The long-term anecdotal evidence after 20 years is that SARMs are actually very low risk, and there are a large number of voting Americans out there who use them or advocate them, and you would certainly resist the act.

 Plus, who would want a law passed that would mean any disgruntled girlfriend could call the cops and get their partner arrested and charged with a felony for taking SARMs to improve their muscle mass?

 This Bill Isn’t The Only Threat To SARMs Legality And Supply

 I’ll be honest, I think SARMs legality in the USA has far less to worry about from the SARMs Control Act of 2019, and far more to worry about from a supply point of view.

 In effect, the federal government has already acted to choke the supply of SARMs, making the need for an act to regulate them less necessary anyway.